Jane Lack - Yorkshire

 Here's Jane's story:

 We are Jane & Jeremy Lack.
 I am assistant manager for Yorkshire Cat Rescue Charity shop in Keighley and Jeremy works for Yorkshire Water.
 We live in a converted farm building which we renovated ourselves.
 We enjoy skiing, walking and we have a love of historical buildings and antiques.
 We enjoy gardening and Jeremy's DIY skills have improved immensely!

 2.Why did you buy your particular property and fall for its location?

 We purchased the property because it had 2 bathrooms, original features, and had a low maintenance garden.
-It also needed very little work carrying out to bring it up to Visit England standard.
+It also needed very little work carrying out to bring it up to quality standard.
 There were very few properties to choose from at the time and we wanted the purchase to go through before the changes in stamp duty for 2nd homes.
 Consequently, the location did not really feature in our decision-making.

 3.How much did the property cost and when did you buy it?

 £287,000 in January 2015

 4.How much did you spend on renovations?

 We have just completed year 1 and therefore have no accounts yet.
 We have had 25 weeks of bookings and we believe the target is 26 so we are pleased.
 The income however should now cover the overheads without us having to subsidise it for the next year.

 6.Why or how did you come to do holiday lettings?